edugonzaloalmorox/R-social-science/README.md

 # R-social-science

 Materials for workshop on R for quantitative social science.
+Te get the materials clone this repository locally in your machine and open the R project.

 The repository is composed by the following folders.

 - `code`: R code used in each session.
 - `data`: Datasets for conducting the exercises